jamesdh/kompromat/README.md

 #### Creating a Yandex account

 1. Using Google Chrome, go to https://yandex.ru
-2. On the right side of the address bar you should see a small translation icon.
+2. On the right side of the browser address bar (in Google Chrome) you should see a small translate icon labelled "Translate this page".
 Click it and select "English".
 The page should largely be visible in English now.
 3. Click "Log in" in the upper right corner.
 4. Click "Create ID".
 5. Add the necessary information to create an account. **NOTE**: You do not need to add a phone number when initially